hornjason/ansible_cloud/README.md

 To execute the Ansible Roles provided in this repository, the Cloud Administrator must fulfill the following requirements:
 -	At least 1 Install Server, 1 Controller/Network node and 1 Compute node
 -	The Install server must be installed with OL 7.2 (not tested with other version although it may work)
--	All nodes have access to the Internet to pull packages from Oracle Public Yum, EPEL and OpenStack RDO
+-	<Outdated> All nodes have access to the Internet to pull packages from Oracle Public Yum, EPEL and OpenStack RDO - this should not apply since we are embedding the OpenStack RPMs as part of the deployment package
--	The Install server is physically connected to the same network as the OpenStack nodes through the External and Internal networks - the minimal number of physical NICs must be reached
+-	The Install server is physically connected to the same network as the OpenStack nodes through the External and Internal networks in the same Layer-2 domain - the minimal number of physical NICs must be reached
+    -	The interconnect switch shall allow untagged traffic and DHCP traffic
+    -	Currently, the first drop on the servers shall be for the external management; the second drop is used for PXE booting

 Typical workflow:
 - export https_proxy=adc-proxy.oracle.com:80